-As traders we train ourselves to decipher direction.
-Basically, we want to know where’s this stock going in the future?
-We use lots of tools–such as fundamentals, technical indicators, harmonic patterns, statistics, waves cycles, etc.–to help us pick which direction a stock is likely to move: up, down, or sideways.
+As traders, we train ourselves to decipher direction.
+Basically, we want to know where a stock is going in the future.
+We use lots of tools–such as fundamentals, technical indicators, harmonic patterns, statistics, waves cycles, etc.–to help us pick which direction a stock is likely to move.

 But there’s another question that most traders never think to ask.
 That is: How much is this stock expected to move in a given period of time?
-There’s a very simple way to find this out, using the same method which is used by many professional traders (and this method costs you nothing).
+There’s a very simple, and free, way to find this out.

 Predict How Much a Stock Will Move – Requirements